tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/公网网络计费模式概述_intl.md

 ### Bill-by-traffic

 CVM bill is based on the gigabyte amount of public network outbound traffic.
 **Characteristics:** CVM has simple billing rules and is based on your usage, which reduces cost for customers with fluctuating network demands.
-You can set a bandwidth cap to avoid traffic surge fees, and once the cap is reached, packet loss will occur by default and no other costs will be incurred.
+You can set a bandwidth cap to avoid traffic surge fees.
+Once the cap is reached, packet loss will occur by default and no other costs will be incurred.